StrAE: Autoencoding for Pre-Trained Embeddings using Explicit Structure: Model

-Finally it is worth noting that we initialise our embedding matrix from a uniform distribution with the hyper-parameter \textit{r} denoting the range following \citet{socher-2013}, and corresponds to the finding that contrastive loss seeks to promote uniformity and alignment as established by \citet{ContrastiveUniformity}.
-Without this initialisation embeddings performance becomes extremely variable.
+Finally, we initialise our embedding matrix from a uniform distribution with the hyper-parameter \textit{r} denoting range---corresponding to the finding that contrastive loss seeks to promote uniformity and alignment as established by \citet{ContrastiveUniformity}.